Dr-Perky-VTT/Deltagreen-Custom-UI/README.md

   - Used by the next roll, or
   - Reset using the **0** button.

-### Skill Improvements
+### Apply lessons from failures

-- Rolls that qualify for improvement are tracked.
+- Rolls that qualify for improvement are tracked with ☣️.
 - Can be resolved later during downtime.

 ### Roll View